simonmichael/hledger/hledger/hledger.m4.md

 - `tag1`'s value is "value 1"
 - `tag2`'s value is "value 2"
 - `tag3`'s value is "" (the empty string)

+Note that tags are multi-valued.
+When a tag name is seen again with a new value, the new value is added, rather than overriding the previous value.
+Currently this is true for all same-tag situations, ie:

+- Same tag on multiple transactions
+- Posting inheriting the same tag from its transaction or account
+- Transaction acquiring the same tag from one or more of its postings

+To list all of a tag's values: `hledger tags --values TAGNAME`

 ## Postings